Robust Computation Tree Logic: Robust Computation Tree Logic

-\begin{example} Having defined the rCTL semantics, let us recall the example of the specification for a robot given in Section~\ref{sec:Intro}: $\Phi \Rightarrow \Psi$, where $\Phi = \forall \Box \neg H$ is the environment assumption that humans never visit the initial location, and $\Psi = \forall\Box\exists\X R$ is the robot guarantee that from any state in a path there exists a way for the robot to return to its initial location in one time step.
-The robust version of this formula is $\forall\Boxdot \neg H \Rightarrow \forall\Boxdot \exists\Xdot R$.
-Let us see if this formula captures the robustness property as discussed in Section~\ref{sec:Intro}. \end{example}
+\begin{example} Having defined the rCTL semantics, let us recall the example of the specification for a robot given in Section~\ref{sec:Intro}: $\forall\Box \neg H \Rightarrow \forall\Box \exists\X R$, where $\forall \Box \neg H$ is the environment assumption that human office workers never visit the dock of the robot, and $\forall\Box\exists\X R$ is the robot guarantee that from every state in every path, i.e., from every reachable state, there exists a way for the robot to return to its dock in one time step.
+The robust version of this formula is $\Phi = \forall\Boxdot \neg H \Rightarrow \forall\Boxdot \exists\Xdot R$.
+Let us demonstrate how this formula captures the robustness property as discussed in Section~\ref{sec:Intro}.

-Now, coming back to our example, suppose $\Phi_1 = \neg H$ and $\Phi_2 = \exists\Xdot R$.
-Let us assume $\forall\Boxdot\Phi_1 \Rightarrow \forall\Boxdot\Phi_2$ evaluates to $1111$ for some Kripke structure.
-Then the following hold. \begin{itemize} \item If humans never visit the initial location, then in any path, $\Phi_1$ holds at every state.
-Hence, $\forall\Boxdot \Phi_1$ evaluates to $1111$.
-Then by the semantics of $\Rightarrow$, the formula $\forall\Boxdot \Phi_2$ also must evaluate to $1111$.
-That means, in any path, $\Phi_2$ also holds at every state.
-Therefore, from any state of a path, the robot can return to its initial location in one time step.
+Let us assume $\Phi$ evaluates to $1111$ in a given Kripke structure.
+Then the following hold: \begin{itemize} \item If the office workers never visit the dock, then in any path, $\neg H$ holds at every state.
+Hence, $\forall\Boxdot \neg H$ evaluates to $1111$.
+Then by the semantics of $\Rightarrow$, the formula $\forall\Boxdot \exists\Xdot R$ also must evaluate to $1111$.
+That means, in any path, $\exists\Xdot R$ also holds at every state.
+Therefore, from any state of a path, the robot can return to its dock in one time step.
 Hence, the desired behavior of the system is retained when the environment assumption holds with no violation.

-\item If humans violate the assumption by visiting the initial location finitely many times and eventually not visiting it anymore, then for any path, $\Phi_1$ holds eventually at every state.
-Hence, $\forall\Boxdot \Phi_1$ evaluates to $0111$.
-Then, by the rCTL semantics, $\forall\Boxdot \Phi_2$ evaluates to $0111$ or higher.
-Hence, in any path, $\Phi_2$ also needs to hold eventually at every state.
-That means, from any state in a path, the robot can return to its initial location eventually.
+\item If the office workers violate the assumption by visiting the dock finitely many times and eventually not visiting it anymore, then for any path, $\neg H$ holds eventually at every state.
+Hence, $\forall\Boxdot \neg H$ evaluates to $0111$.
+Then, by the rCTL semantics, $\forall\Boxdot \exists\Xdot R$ evaluates to $0111$ or higher.
+Hence, in any path, $\exists\Xdot R$ also needs to hold eventually at every state.
+That means, from any state in a path, the robot can return to its dock eventually.